On the accuracy and precision of correlation functions and field-level inference in cosmology: Numerical results

 Since the four fields analysed in figure~\ref{fig:4fields} are independent, the final posterior for each method is obtained by multiplying the four likelihoods, and is shown in figure~\ref{fig:4fields_comb}.
-From the second row of figure~\ref{fig:4fields} and from figure~\ref{fig:4fields_comb}, it appears that the incorrect assumptions made in section \ref{sec:LBA} for the LBA of the 2PCF can cause strong biases, particularly when the field contains outlying values (e.g. field 4).
+From figures~\ref{fig:4fields} and \ref{fig:4fields_comb}, it appears that the incorrect assumptions made in section \ref{sec:LBA} for the LBA of the 2PCF can cause strong biases, particularly when the field contains outlying values (e.g. field 4, see figure \ref{fig:fields}).
 Combining different fields does not entirely solve the issue.
 On the contrary, SBI using the same 2PCF provides accurate results, at a comparable level of precision.
 As the exact mathematical solution to the problem, field-level inference via DA achieves unbiased and far more precise results.
 The value of $\alpha = 1$ is rather large, so one might expect the 2PCF to lose information, but the relative performance of the field-level inference is strikingly good.

 In the limit $\alpha\rightarrow 0$, the field becomes Gaussian, so one would expect the 2PCF (closer to a sufficient statistical summary of the field), to fare better.
-We investigated this hypothesis for a weakly non-Gaussian field with $\alpha=0.2$, repeating the same treatment as described above.
+We investigated this hypothesis for a weakly non-Gaussian field with $\alpha=0.2$ (field 5 in figure \ref{fig:fields}), repeating the same treatment as described above.
 The results are shown in figure~\ref{fig:lowalpha}.
 In this regime, the 2PCF does capture well the spatial correlations of the field, as demonstrated by a comparable marginal variance on $\beta$ for the three methods.
 However, field-level inference remains the only technique that gives precise results for the non-Gaussianity parameter $\alpha$.
 This result can be interpreted from the model: as the LN transform (equation \eqref{eq:LN}) is a pixel-by-pixel operation, $\alpha$ is essentially one-point information, which is not captured well by the 2PCF, which is constant up to small corrections of order $\alpha^2$ when $\alpha \rightarrow 0$, as is readily seen from equation \eqref{eq:xi_LN}.
-Consistently, from equations \eqref{eq:dxi_LN_dalpha} and \eqref{eq:dxi_LN_dbeta}, it appears that $\mathrm{d}\xi_\mathrm{LN}/\mathrm{d}\alpha$ goes more rapidly to zero than $\mathrm{d}\xi_\mathrm{LN}/\mathrm{d}\beta$ as $r$ increases.
+Consistently, from equations \eqref{eq:dxi_LN_dalpha} and \eqref{eq:dxi_LN_dbeta}, it appears that $\partial \xi_\mathrm{LN}/\partial \alpha$ goes more rapidly to zero than $\partial \xi_\mathrm{LN}/\partial \beta$ as $r$ increases.